Fkasimkhodja/madinaweb/README.md

 ## Customization

 To customize the site:
-1. Replace placeholder images in public/images/
+1. Replace placeholder images
 2. Modify the content in index.html
 3. Adjust styling in styles.css
 4. Enhance interactions in main.js

 ## Local Development

 To run this project locally:

-1. Clone the repository: `git clone https://github.com/YOUR-USERNAME/madinalux.git`
+1. Clone the repository: `git clone https://github.com/Fkasimkhodja/madinaweb.git`
-2. Navigate to the project directory: `cd madinalux`
+2. Navigate to the project directory: `cd madinaweb`
 3. Open index.html in your browser or use a local server: `python -m http.server 8080`
 4. Visit `http://localhost:8080` in your browser